renpy/renpy/sphinx/source/gui.rst

     A file that contains an image that is used in the background of all screens of the game menu.

-There are also a pair of overlay images.
-These are used to darken or lighten the background image to make buttons and other user interface components more readable.
-These images are in the overlay directory:

-gui/overlay/main_menu.png
-    The overlay used by the main menu screen.

-gui/overlay/game_menu.png
-    The overlay used by game-menu-like screens, including load, save, preferences, about, help, etc. This overlay is selected by the screen in question, and is used even when at the main menu.

 .. figure:: gui/easy_main_menu.png
     :scale: 50%